mminaei/Python-Codes/README.md

 # Python-Codes
-some useful python codes for geoscience programs
+Some useful python codes for geoscience programs.
+These are not my codes.